 If you are a teacher, on being given a place in our activity we will ask you to give your consent for your students to answer the optional questions on their profile (more information above in What we ask for, and why).

 If you would like us to remove any of your information you can email your request to firstname.lastname@example.org with your name, email you used on our site and what project and zone you were involved in.
 We will remove your data within 30 days.

 If you have signed up to one of our mailing lists (Keep Me Updated or Teacher Registration list) we will collect information from you with your consent.
 You can unsubscribe from the list by clicking the unsubscribe link at the bottom of any email.

-We do NOT share your contact details with anyone else without you giving permission.
+We do NOT share your details with anyone else without you giving permission that your information can be used in that way.
 No companies, no sponsors.

-If you are a student who has taken part in one of our activities, your personal information will be removed three months after your zone has ended.
+If you are a student who has taken part in one of our activities, your personal information will be removed after 6 months or at the end of the academic year (whichever is later).
 That means we’ll delete your name, email address, postcode and date of birth, if you’ve given them to us.
 We will then make any questions, comments or evaluation surveys you have sent on the site anonymous.

 Teachers and engineers